 Abstract

-In South Africa, there is little published data on the management of hypophosphatemic rickets and patients’ response to conventional treatment
+Background.
+In South Africa, there is a paucity of data on the profile of hypophosphataemic rickets and response to conventional treatment like oral phosphate and alfacalcidol

-To assess the biochemical and radiological profile of children with genetic hypophosphatemic rickets and their response to conventional treatment.
+Objectives.
+To assess the clinical, biochemical and radiological profile of children with genetic hypophosphataemic rickets and their response to conventional treatment.

-Retrospective descriptive study on children under the age of 18 years with hypophosphatemic rickets.
-Assessing improvements in calcium, phosphorus, alkaline phosphatase (ALP), and parathyroid hormone (PTH) levels at 3, 6, 9 and 12 months and then every year until follow-up is completed.
-Assessing changes in the Thacher radiological score from baseline till 12 months after commencing treatment and till the last available radiological assessment.
+Methods.
+Retrospective descriptive study of children under the age of 18 years with hypophosphataemic rickets.
+Height, calcium, phosphorus, alkaline phosphatase (ALP), and parathyroid hormone (PTH) levels were assessed at 3, 6, 9 and 12 months of age and annually thereafter.
+The Thacher radiological score at baseline and at regular intervals was determined after commencing treatment.

-Conventional therapy for treatment of hypophosphatemic rickets is not associated with an improvement in HAZ despite an improvement in radiology and ALP.
-Adherence is a major challenge for majority of patients.
+Conclusion.
+Conventional therapy for treatment of hypophosphataemic rickets is not associated with an improvement in HAZ despite an improvement of the Thacher score and ALP.
+Compliance is a major challenge for majority of patients.

 Article Details